biolab/orange3-recommendation/doc/source/widgets/item_avg.rst

 Description
 -----------

-**User average** widget uses computes the average of each item to make predictions.
+**Item average** widget uses computes the average of each item to make predictions.